yosefk/checkedthreads/README.md

 **$CT_RAND_SEED**: a seed for order-randomizing schedulers (shuffle & valgrind).

-**$CT_RAND_REV**: if non-zero, each random index permutation will be reversed.
-When it's useful is explained in the next section.
+**$CT_RAND_REV**: if non-zero, order-randomizing schedulers will reverse their random index permutations.
+When this is useful is explained in the next section.

 How race detection works
 ========================